SuperShekhar/Git-cheatsheet/README.md

 44. Quit Vim Editor:
     Press `Esc` key, then type `:wq` and press `Enter`.
+    If the fle content has not been changed type `:q!` Esc is used to go to normal mode.Clicking `i` in normal mode goes to insert mode.

 45. Shortcut for Pushing to a Branch:
     ```bash